floooh/kc85.zig/IMPLEMENTATION.md

 var clock = Clock{ .freq_hz = 1_750_000 };
 ```

+This "default-initialized vs uninitialized method" is very handy for 'communicating intent' to the user.

 The next initialization method is for objects which are more complex or need
 to run code when created, an namespaced init() function which returns a fully
 initialized object by value, and which may also take a description struct with